9. Books, broadcasting, and the Bible College

 Yes, there is an arm of the United Bible Societies in Italy that sponsors scripture translation, production, and distribution.
 In addition, some Roman Catholic publishing houses are involved in printing Bibles.

-Translation of the most widely used Italian Protestant version was done in early 2006 under the sponsorship of a Paris-based Bible society.
+The most widely used Italian Protestant version was translated in early 2006 under the sponsorship of a Paris-based Bible society.
 A contemporary language translation in the style of the English Good News for Modern Man has been done jointly by the United Bible Societies and a Roman Catholic publishing house.

-No. However, the annual offering given in many churches in the U.S. for the American Bible Society does mean that Nazarene money is involved in Italian Bible printing and distribution.
+No. However, the annual offering is taken in many churches in the U.S. for the American Bible Society.
+So, that does mean that Nazarene money is involved in Italian Bible printing and distribution.

 For many years,our own publishing work in Italy came out with two or three small Christian books a year as well as producing some music.
 We have done recorded music, a hymnal, mission books as well as books on doctrine and Christian living.
 The Nazarene Manual was completed in Italian with the financial help of a Nazarene layman from California.